 Adopted 1988

-Includes Amendments through November 29, 2018
+Includes Amendments through November 29, 2018 and PROPOSED 2019

 ARTICLE I: NAME

 This assemblage of Clerks of the Board of Supervisors (COB) is named California Clerk of the Board of Supervisors Association and is referred to hereafter in these Bylaws as Association or CCBSA.
 The Association is an affiliate of the California State Association of Counties (CSAC).